 The most recent Fenix iteration made its debut in May of 2023.
 So not too long ago.
-But that shouldn’t stop us from anticipating the Garmin Fenix 8, its possible technical specifications, and release date.
+But that shouldn’t stop us from anticipating the Garmin Fenix 8, looking at rumours, leaks fetures and possible release date.

 Essential reading: Garmin Forerunner 955 vs Fenix 7 vs Epix 2 – which to go for?

 Garmin has had a few interesting launches in 2023, the most recent being Venu 3 and Vivoactive 5.
+In early 2024 we saw the debut of Lily 2.
 But many are looking beyond those and wondering when we’ll see the Garmin Fenix 8.
 The competition is stiff, so it’s a fair bet that the company will set its goals high once again.
 There have been few rumors and zero leaks so far, so these are our predictions.

 Garmin Fenix 8: Possible design and tech specs

 Despite multiple generations, Garmin has kept the Fenix line’s flagship design fairly consistent.
 In recent years, the circular display and the five physical buttons have consistently made the cut.
 However, some changes have occurred along the way.

 One of these is the addition of size options, ensuring that there is something for everyone.
 This is likely to continue with the next generation, with Garmin reintroducing three different-sized options.
 The same choice was retained for the Fenix 7 Pro.